BigDataRepublic/dagster-x-duckdb-hackathon/README.md

 ### DuckDB

 Start DuckDB with this project's database with: `duckdb db.duckdb`

+**NOTE**: Opening up the DuckDB client in the terminal will block the database connection for Dagster itself!
+So make sure you exit it before materializing assets.

 Type `.help` for a list of commands, but otherwise you can use it in a similar way to other SQL database.
 Some examples: